 Relaxing is an important step in taking care of your wellbeing.
 Most ideal is to take a 40-minute bath one hour before going to bed; this helps you sleep better.
 Taking a bath not only reduces stress, but it’s also as good as speed walking for 30 minutes.
 But how do you make the perfect bath?

-Do you sometimes need a boost of energy, some quick tips on how to get your life together or are you in need of some good advice?
-Wellness Wednesday is here to help.
-Starting today, every Wednesday there will be a series of lifestyle articles posted on 21bis.
+Studying in a new country can be challenging sometimes.
+As an international student you don’t always know what to do, where to go and how to manage your feelings.
+But Wellness Wednesday is here to help.
+Do you need a boost of energy, some quick tips on how to get your life together or are you in need of some good advice?
+Every Wednesday there will be a series of lifestyle articles posted on 21bis.
 Mindfulness, relaxation, food and exercise: we have it all.
 With our ideal tips and tricks, you will come a long way.
 Make sure to visit this website and follow us on our Instagram page: ‘weare21bis’ to stay up-to-date.
 Get ready to brighten up your day!
 And now onto the article: how to create a most soothing bath?

 Step 1: room temperature